Big Bear Little BearWednesday, 5th October 2016

 a bit about us

 We studied illustration together at Brighton University, graduating in 1993.
-Since then we've got married, had a couple of kids, and collectively illustrated over 150 books.
+Since then we’ve got married, had a couple of kids, and collectively illustrated over 180 books.
+Now we’re celebrating 20 Years in Children’s Books – YAY!

 Together we are CHAPMAN AND WARNES (a bit like Batman and Robin, but with less crime fighting and no capes)!